JRJurman/cypress-local-electron-test/README.md

 ## Using Browser Config

 As documented on cypress.io ([see here](https://docs.cypress.io/guides/guides/launching-browsers#Customize-available-browsers)), it should alternatively be possible to create a new browser config that points to a specific path.

+I've done that in `cypress.config.js` with a custom `npm-electron` entry that has a `path` of `'./node_modules/.bin/electron',`

 This unfortunately also does not work, with a different error.
 The electron browser does launch, but the browser opens an error prompt saying:

 ```
 Error launching app